kmvu/Capstone-ML/Proposal/proposal.md

 where:
   * **True Positives** is the number of images which are correctly classified / predicted.
-  * **True Negatives**, which is not available in this case for a classification problem since we only have either "This type of flower" or "that type of flower".
+  * **True Negatives**, which is not available in this case for a classification problem since we only have either "this type of flower" or "that type of flower".

 Hence the formula can be shortened as: